Franz Xaver Wolfgang Mozart: Biography

 Mozart became a professional musician and enjoyed moderate success both as a teacher and a performer.
 Unlike his father, he was introverted and given to self-deprecation.
-He constantly underrated his talent and feared that whatever he produced would be compared with what his father had done.
+He constantly underrated his talent and feared that whatever he composed would be compared with what his father had done.

 Needing money, in 1808, he traveled to Lemberg (now Lviv), where he gave music lessons to the daughters of the Polish count Wiktor Baworowski.
 Although the pay was good, Franz felt lonely in the town of Pidkamin, near Rohatyn, so in 1809 he accepted an offer from another Polish aristocrat, the imperial chamberlain, Count von Janiszewski, to teach his daughters music in the town of Burshtyn.
 Besides teaching, he gave local concerts, playing his own and his father's pieces.
 These concerts introduced him to the important people in Galicia.

-After two years in Burshtyn, he moved to Lemberg (Lviv) in 1813 where he spent 25 years teaching (with students including Julie von Webenau, née Baroni-Cavalcabò) and giving concerts.
+After two years in Burshtyn, he moved to Lemberg (Lviv) in 1813 where he spent 25 years teaching (with students including Julie von Webenau, née Baroni-Cavalcabò, whose mother Josephine (1788-1860) became his lover and sole heir) and giving concerts.
 Between 1826 and 1829, he conducted the choir of Saint Cecilia which consisted of 400 amateur singers.
 In 1826, he conducted his father's Requiem during a concert at the Ukrainian Greek Catholic cathedral of St. George.
 From this choir, he created the musical brotherhood of Saint Cecilia and thus the first school of music in Lemberg.
 He did not give up performing and in the years 1819 to 1821, traveled throughout Europe.
 In 1819, he gave concerts in Warsaw, Elbing and Danzig (Gdańsk).

 In the 1820s, Mozart was one of 50 composers to write a variation on a theme of Anton Diabelli for part II of the Vaterländischer Künstlerverein.
 Part I was devoted to the 33 variations supplied by Beethoven which have gained an independent identity as his Diabelli Variations Op.
-120. Around that time, Mozart made the acquaintance of Schubert and the two became close until Schubert’s 1828 death.
+120 whom Mozart met in 1807.